Vasanws/USB_LEDs_2835_Device_for_Skin_Cancer/README.md

 - During the laminating process, ensure that the copper board go through at least 40 counts consistently.
 - Once done, cool the copper board and place the copper board into a container of tap water to soften the gloss paper.
 - Once the printed circuit layout can be see through from the gloss paper, slowly peal the gloss paper.
-- Double check if there is any defect on the circuit layout and touch up with a tipped marker pen.
+- Double check if there is any missing ink on the circuit layout and touch up with a tipped marker pen.

 # Step 4: Etching